Income Protection For Doctors

 A long-term policy is a more expensive option in terms of a monthly premium.
 Still, it will provide coverage in the form of a regular salary until you can return to work or, if never able to return to work, until the age at which you will retire.

 A short-term policy has a time limit upon which a replacement salary pays out.
-It can be set from between one year and five years by when you would have to return to work, or the income protection benefit will stop.
+It can be set from one year to five years by when you would have to return to work, or the income protection benefit will stop.

 An income insurance policy will offer three types of index options, which result in either an increase, decrease or constant level of cover: